pettni/pdf-abstraction/README.md

  3. Implement uniform treatment of regions and abstractions via predicates

- 4. Add LTL converter for Buchi automata
+ 4. Add LTL converter for Buchi/RAbin automata

+ 5. Update to use version 1.0 of `cvxpy`

 ## On the horizon...

  1. FIRM abstraction of a POMDP as an MDP (Rohan)